LiQi12/Can-you-get-RID-off-/README.md

 - A result table (you can export the returned dataframe to `.csv`/`.h5`).
 - Optional debug figures: the draft includes plotting utilities (relative-scene plots, velocity diagrams) and saves `.jpg` outputs under an `OutputData...` folder when enabled.

+## The paper related to this model is currently under review; once it is accepted, we will update the code and the cover accordingly.
 ​